abudaan/vega-multi-view-server/README.md

 ## Introduction

 This project is a simple Silex server that serves pages with multiple separated Vega views.
 For rendering the views to the page I use [vega-multi-view](https://github.com/abudaan/vega-multi-view) which is a wrapper for the Vega runtime that allows separate Vega views to listen to each other's signals.
 Separate means that each spec is rendered in a separate HTML element.
-It is recommended to read this [documentation](https://github.com/abudaan/vega-multi-view/README.md) first.
+If you haven't already, it is recommended to read this [documentation](https://github.com/abudaan/vega-multi-view/README.md) first.

 For creating the Vega specifications (specs) I use tools from a related project: [vega-specs](https://github.com/abudaan/vega-specs).